webex/webex-byova-gateway-python/README.md

 5. Restart the server

 ### gRPC Stub Generation

+The protobuf definitions used in this gateway are sourced from the [Webex dataSourceSchemas repository](https://github.com/webex/dataSourceSchemas), specifically the Voice Virtual Agent schema.
+These definitions define the structure for BYOVA (Bring Your Own Virtual Agent) data exchange with Webex Contact Center.

 If you modify the `.proto` files, you must regenerate the Python stubs: